MOISECHRIST/RNAseq_Project/readme.md

 Fig. 7 : Differential expression patterns of Mx1, Ifit1, and Tap1 genes upon infection in Wild-type versus Double Knockout mice

+Figure 7 illustrates the expression patterns of the three selected genes (*Mx1*, *Ifit1*, and *Tap1*) across experimental conditions and genotypes.
+In wild-type mice, infection is associated with a clear increase in gene expression compared to control samples for all three genes.
+In contrast, within the double-knockout group, gene expression remains largely unchanged or is reduced in infected samples, with a decrease observed for two out of the three genes.

+Overall, this pattern suggests that the induction of these interferon-responsive genes upon infection depends on intact type I and type II interferon signaling pathways, which are disrupted in the IFNGR/IFNAR double-knockout mice.

 ### **Overrepresentation analysis**

+Question 1 : What are the top GO terms detected in the overrepresentation analysis ?

 <img height="650" src="./imgs/image_4.png" width="800"/>

 Fig. 8 : The top 10 GO terms detected per pairwise comparisons

+Question 2 : Briefly discuss your results based on what you know about these samples, e.g. from the original publication.

 <img height="650" src="./imgs/image_5.png" width="800"/>